Nail Technician School in Northern Virginia — AVI Career Training’s 150-Hour Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) Program

 Why students choose AVI:

-| ✅ COE Accredited & SCHEV Certified | ⚡ 150-Hour Program — One of Virginia’s Shortest Licensed Paths | 💰 Financial Aid Available · GI Bill® Accepted |
+| ✅ COE Accredited & SCHEV Certified | ⚡ 150-Hour Program — One of Virginia’s Shortest Licensed Paths | 💰 Flexible Payment Plans & Private Financing · GI Bill® Accepted |

 |---|---|---|

-Why Choose AVI for Nail Technology?
+Why Choose AVI for Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM)?

 There are other beauty schools in Northern Virginia.
 Here’s why students who do their research choose AVI.